-This excruciating feghoot has been languishing in my old paper HUMOR file for decades, copied from a mid-70s issue of The Isolated M, a little ‘zine published for remote Mensa members by the late Harper Fowley.
-I do not know the name of the author… I am only the dutiful scribe, slaving at the keyboard to bring this most awful piece of wordplay into the Internet age:
+I do not know the name of the author… I am only the dutiful scribe, slaving at my keyboard to bring this most awful piece of vintage wordplay into the Internet age:

 Three high-school buddies all grew up to be millionaires, but all quite differently.
 Henry Distay and Seth Worford jointly owned an elite department store.
 Bill Halstrong became a gangster known for pumping lead into his rivals.
 He was an awful, sinful man.